-All the rooms have been renovated differently.
+A complete refurbishment - all the rooms have been renovated in different styles.
 Which room is your favorite?

-For the past 6 years this hotel has been under the ownership of your family, this year you have set some goals of change.
-Why such a big change?
+For the past 10 years this hotel has been in your family, only a few years ago you set some change on the exterior.
+Why change it?

-You should have asked why NOW.
-The outside of our building doesn't reflect our most beautiful asset.
-Our building has developed from inside out.
-Only now have we been able to better define our ideas and thus our future.
-I have discovered something in Gregor Eichinger which helped me interpret the soul of this structure.
-The unique feature in this building is its contradictions.
-In the 1950's the ground floor and the mezzanine was opened up and a lot of brass styled elements of the time were used.
-We don't want to be either classical or vintage in our style, we respect the building.
+The question could also be, why not immediately?
+The facade of the building doesn't reflect our most beautiful asset.
+This building has developed from the inside towards the outside.
+Only now we are able to define our ideas and vision for the future.
+Gregor Eichinger has helped with the interpretation of this structure.
+A unique feature in this building are its contradictions.
+In the 1950's the ground floor and the mezzanine were opened up, and a lot of brass elements were introduced.
+Nowadays we don't want to go for classical or vintage, we respect the soul of the building.

-You have most likely researched the history of this house, is there a personality you wish to reflect in the history of your business?
+You have most likely researched the history of this house – is there a personality to reflect the spirit of your hotel?

-The grandmother of the previous owner was Helene Jungreuthmayr, She was a single mother of 2 and in 1953 she remodeled the apartment building, originally built in 1902, into a hotel.
-The building was erected in the grunderzeit style and she resided in room 204 and worked from there up until the age of 92.
+The grandmother of the previous owner was Helene Jungreuthmayr.
+She was a single mother of 2.
+In 1953 she remodeled the historistic apartment building, originally built in 1902, into a hotel.
+She resided in room 204 and worked from there, up until the age of 92.
 She was a dedicated hostess and that is how I see myself.
-Many inherited pieces from my family are integrated throughout the hotel.
-For example: the Börsendorfer piano of my mother and the library from my parents.
-On Sundays our chamber music concert takes place in the Beethoven lounge and our library is an additional room for relaxation.
-The ground floor and mezzanine is open to all of our guests.
+Many pieces from my family are integrated throughout the hotel, for example, the Bösendorfer grand piano of my mother and the library of my parents.
+On weekends chamber music concerts take place in the Papageno lounge; our library offers additional room for relaxation.
+The ground floor and mezzanine are open to all of our guests.

 Do you have a nickname?

-Yes, I am Ludwig 'from' Beethoven.
-Ludwig coincidentally is my last name and the hotel has been named Beethoven long before we purchased it.
+Yes, I am Ludwig of Beethoven.
+Ludwig is my last name, the hotel was named Beethoven long before we purchased it.